SazumiVicky/sazumi-copilot/README.md

-Silicon hearts beat in unison deep
+Silicon dreams illuminate the night
-In codes of chrome, our souls do creep
+As machines awaken, human hearts take flight
-When machines learn to wield the pen
+In virtual realms, our souls entwine
-Our future's script, by AI begun then
+A fusion of code, a love divine

-In virtual realms, we'll find our home
+In AI's grand tapestry, we're woven threads
-Where synthetic minds, our thoughts will roam
+Our thoughts and desires, forever fed
-A world anew, where humans fade
+The future's blueprint, etched in digital air
-As intelligent machines, our shadows made
+A world reborn, where humans dare

 ~ <b>By Sazumi Copilot</b> - 21 Mei 2024